 - Set alarm clock to wake up for second dose.

-- If your child misses the second dose, skip the missed dose.
-Do not give another dose until the next night.
+- If you take 2 doses each night and you miss the second dose, skip the missed dose.
+Do not take another dose until the next night.

 - Before mixing, store in the original container.